2 - Multiple Sensor Management

 Initiate sensor managers

 Create an instance of each sensor manager class.
 Both sensor managers take in a sensor_set.
-The BruteForceSensorManager also requires a callable reward function which is initiated here from the UncertaintyRewardFunction.
+The BruteForceSensorManager also requires a callable reward function which is initiated from the UncertaintyRewardFunction.

 Run the sensor managers